Κ-opioid receptor: Addiction

+Consciousness and altered states

+Claustral theories

 The claustrum is the region of the brain in which the KOR is most densely expressed.
-It has been proposed that this area, based on its structure and connectivity, has "a role in coordinating a set of diverse brain functions", and the claustrum has been elucidated as playing a crucial role in consciousness.
-As examples, lesions of the claustrum in humans are associated with disruption of consciousness and cognition, and electrical stimulation of the area between the insula and the claustrum has been found to produce an immediate loss of consciousness in humans along with recovery of consciousness upon cessation of the stimulation.
-On the basis of the preceding knowledge, it has been proposed that inhibition of the claustrum (as well as, "additionally, the deep layers of the cortex, mainly in prefrontal areas") by activation of KORs in these areas is primarily responsible for the profound consciousness-altering/dissociative hallucinogen effects of salvinorin A and other KOR agonists.
-In addition, it has been stated that "the subjective effects of S. divinorum indicate that salvia disrupts certain facets of consciousness much more than the largely serotonergic hallucinogen [LSD]", and it has been postulated that inhibition of a brain area that is apparently as fundamentally involved in consciousness and higher cognitive function as the claustrum may explain this.
-However, these conclusions are merely tentative, as "[KORs] are not exclusive to the claustrum; there is also a fairly high density of receptors located in the prefrontal cortex, hippocampus, nucleus accumbens and putamen", and "disruptions to other brain regions could also explain the consciousness-altering effects [of salvinorin A]".
+Historically, it has been proposed on the basis of the claustrum's structural and connectivity characteristics that this region orchestrates diverse brain functions and serves as a critical substrate for consciousness.
+Clinical observations supported this hypothesis: lesions of the claustrum in humans are associated with disruption of consciousness and cognition, and electrical stimulation of the insula-claustrum border has been found to produce immediate loss of consciousness in humans, with recovery upon cessation of stimulation.
+Earlier theories proposed that inhibition of the claustrum (as well as, "additionally, the deep layers of the cortex, mainly in prefrontal areas") by activation of KORs in these areas is primarily responsible for the profound consciousness-altering atypical dissociative hallucinogen effects of salvinorin A and other KOR agonists.